KivalEvan/BeatSaber-JSMap/README.md

 General-purpose Beat Saber scripting library using Deno TypeScript, complete with type-check, auto-completion, and suggestions.

+---

+> ⚠️ Work in progress.
+Breaking changes is to be expected.

+---

 ## Features

 - **Zero-dependency:** No external library used and no bloated file in the working folder.